lingpy/lingpy/README.md

 # QLC-LingPy

-Authors: Johann-Mattis List, Steven Moran, Peter Bouda (Research Unit: [Quantitative Language Comparison](http://www.quanthistling.info/), University of Marburg), and Johannes Dellert (Research Unit: [EVOLAEMP](http://www.sfs.uni-tuebingen.de/~gjaeger/evolaemp/index.html)).
+Authors: Johann-Mattis List, Steven Moran, Peter Bouda (Research Unit: [Quantitative Language Comparison](http://www.quanthistling.info/), University of Marburg), and Johannes Dellert (Research Unit: [EVOLAEMP](http://www.sfs.uni-tuebingen.de/~gjaeger/evolaemp/index.html), University of Tübingen).

 QLC-LingPy is a Python Library for Historical Linguistics.
 It is being developed in Python 3, but we also try to provide basic functionality for Python 2.